 Actions that handle System Events: Actions that run at specific moments of the application life cycle, such as when a web session starts or a mobile app resumes.
 You are able to design the flow of these actions according to your business rules.

-Actions in Mobile applications
+Actions in Reactive Web and Mobile apps

 Articles in this Section

-- Actions in Mobile Apps
+- Actions in Reactive Web and Mobile Apps

 - Actions in Web Applications